go-vikunja/vikunja/Featurecreep.md

 * [ ] Better caldav support (VTODO)
 * [ ] Debian package should have a service file
 * [ ] Downloads should be served via nginx (with theme?), minio should only be used for pushing artifacts.
+* [ ] User struct should have a field for the avatar url (-> gravatar md5 calculated by the backend)

 ### Refactor